-GLOBAL- On monday, 13th March 2023, Russia agreed to allow an extension of the Black Sea grain deal for 60 days, instead of 120 days, pushing the deadline two months into the future.
+GLOBAL- Russia agreed to allow an extension of the Black Sea grain deal for 60 days, instead of 120 days, pushing the deadline two months into the future.

 The last few weeks have carried an air of anticipation of the renewal of the Black Sea grain deal, whose 18th March deadline was looming.
 There have been numerous talks among Russia, Ukraine and Turkey concerning the possibility of an extension, with Turkey being a co-broker of the deal with the UN.

 According to Oleksandr Kubrakov, Ukraine’s infrastructure minister, the Black Sea Grain Initiative agreement involves at least 120 days of extension.
 Therefore, Russia’s position to extend the deal only for 60 days contradicts the document signed by Turkey and the U.N.

 However, a Russian delegation at talks with senior United Nations (U.N.) officials holds that Russia wanted to see “tangible progress” on a parallel agreement on Russian exports before the Ukraine grain deal again came up for renewal, VOA News provided.

 In July 2022, the U.N. struck a deal with Russia, agreeing to help facilitate Russian food and fertilizer exports for a three-year period.
 However, the Kremlin has maintained that this side of the bargain has not been kept, thereby restricting Russian exports.